-Prior to the development of a system-of-care-approach, these children were typically underserved or served inappropriately by a fragmented mental health system.
+Prior to the development of a system-of-care-approach, these children were typically underserved or served inappropriately by fragmented mental health systems.
+In a 1990 survey, several states reported that thousands of children were placed in out-of-state mental health facilities, which cost states millions of dollars.
+In addition, thousands of children were treated in state hospitals - often in remote locations - despite the demonstrated effectiveness of community-based programs.
 In response to these findings, Federal leadership, along with a growing family movement, began to emerge and promote a new paradigm for serving these children and their families.
 Since first articulated by Stroul and Friedman in 1986, this system-of-care-approach has evolved into the principal organizing framework shaping the development and delivery of community-based children's mental health services in the United States.
 Hallmarks of this approach include the following:

-The mental health service system is driven by the needs and preferences of the child and family using a strengths-based, rather than deficit-based, perspective.

-- Family involvement is integrated into all aspects of service planning and delivery. - The locus and management of services are built upon multi-agency collaboration and grounded in a strong community base. - A broad array of services and supports is provided in an individualized, flexible, coordinated manner, and emphasizes treatment in the least restrictive, most appropriate setting. - The services offered, the agencies participating, and the programs generated are responsive to the cultural context and characteristics of the populations that are served.
+- The mental health service system is driven by the needs and preferences of the child and family using a strengths-based, rather than deficit-based, perspective; - Family involvement is integrated into all aspects of service planning and delivery; - The locus and management of services are built upon multi-agency collaboration and grounded in a strong community base; - A broad array of services and supports is provided in an individualized, flexible, coordinated manner, and emphasizes treatment in the least restrictive, most appropriate setting; and - The services offered, the agencies participating, and the programs generated are responsive to the cultural context and characteristics of the populations that are served.